Fort Lauderdale Shop Cranking Out Official Tampa Bay Bucs' Super Bowl Victory Shirts, Sweatshirts

 FORT LAUDERDALE (CBSMiami) – The Tampa Bay Buccaneers are the Super Bowl 55 champs and a South Florida company is helping their fans celebrate.

-Adam Cohen’s Fort Lauderdale shop Atlas Embroidery and Screen Printing is still hard at work printing shirts and sweatshirts for fans that commemorate the big winRELATED: Pebble Beach Golf Links Profile: Simply One Of The Best Courses In The World
+Adam Cohen’s Fort Lauderdale shop Atlas Embroidery and Screen Printing is still hard at work printing shirts and sweatshirts for fans that commemorate the big win.RELATED: Bobrovsky Shines As Panthers Edge Red Wings 2-1

 “We ran all Sunday night, all Monday, and now another batch of these things today,” said Cohen.